kdelavan/kdelavan/README.md

 - 👋 Hi, I’m Kathryn
-- 👀 I’m interested in video games, reading, cooking, writing, music, embroidery and lots more
+- 👀 I’m interested in video games, reading, cooking, writing, music, embroidery
 - 🌱 I’m currently learning JavaScript, advanced CSS, how to use Figma and more!
 - 💞️ I’m looking to collaborate on neat projects, especially those involving work in the LGBTQ+ community.
 - 📫 How to reach me: Contact me via email at kathrynd94@gmail.com